 - 1 teaspoon cocoa powder

 The directions couldn't be easier; this is a quick recipe to whip up, too.
-Simply make a slurry or paste out of the cocoa powder and cream so that your cocoa doesn't get lumpy in the rest of the liquid, then add the rest of the ingredients.
+Simply make a slurry or paste out of the cocoa powder and heavy cream so that your cocoa doesn't get lumpy in the rest of the liquid by whisking it together, then add the rest of the ingredients.
 Whisk well until combined.
-Total time to drink goodness is about five minutes.
+The total time to drink goodness is about five minutes.

 If all you have is chocolate syrup, no worries.
 Use that instead of cocoa powder.
 Rather use a blender than a whisk?
 You're a go.
 Like the taste of coffee more than the booze?
-Put in more espresso powder and less whiskey.
+Put in more espresso powder and less Irish whiskey.
+This easy recipe is very simple to customize.
+Spice it up with peppermint flavoring or coconut extract.
+The sky is the limit!

 You can also add other spices (some cinnamon or nutmeg could be lovely) or even other flavors like almond extract.
-Even the liquor is customizable.
+Even the liqueur is customizable.
 If you don't have Irish whiskey, try rum or bourbon.
-And if you run across some caramel condensed milk, well, you know what to do now.
+And if you run across some caramel condensed milk or coconut milk, well, you know what to do now.

 How to Use Your Homemade Irish Cream